rasmuserik/direape/README.md

 *Unstable - under development - do not use it yet*

-DireApe is be an environment for making distributed reactive apps in JavaScript.
+DireApe is an JavaScript library for making distributed reactive apps.
 It delivers:

 - message passing between processes
 - a reactive world state